zorua98741/PS3-Rich-Presence-for-Discord/README.md

 There is no way of fixing this issue as far as i can tell.

 Q: Can i programatically send art assets to Discord?
-A: yes, the pre-release of the script works to implement this using the official playstation tmdb api
+A: yes, the pre-release (v1.8) of the script works to implement this using the official playstation tmdb api

 Q: I want Discord to show me playing the game's name, not playing "PS3", can i do this?
 A: this is possible, however it is not yet implemented into the script
-### Implemented images
-A list of games that i have made/found images for can be found [here](https://github.com/zorua98741/PS3-Rich-Presence-for-Discord/wiki/Implemented-images)

 ## [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/N4N87V7K5) [![pypresence](https://img.shields.io/badge/using-pypresence-00bb88.svg?style=for-the-badge&logo=discord&logoWidth=20)](https://github.com/qwertyquerty/pypresence)